 8 How we protect your personal data

-Your data will be kept on our secure server and local hardware plus on our secure cloud services hosted within the EU.
-This includes CRM software, backup discs, personal devices and email software, website CMS, sales order processing and accounting software, We will treat your personal data with care and take all appropriate technical and organisational measures to protect it.
+Your data will be kept on our secure server and local hardware plus on our secure cloud-based back up services.
+This includes CRM software, personal devices and email software, website CMS, sales order processing and accounting software, We will treat your personal data with care and take all appropriate technical and organisational measures to protect it.
 We ensure that any data processor we use also adheres to these requirements.
 We regularly review our data security policies and processes and, where necessary, improve and strengthen them.

 9 Protecting your data outside the EEA

 Sometimes we may need to share your personal data with third parties and suppliers outside the European Economic Area (EEA).
 The EEA includes all EU Member countries as well as Iceland, Liechtenstein and Norway.
 For example, this might be required in order to fulfil your order or provide support services.

 If we do this, we ensure your data receives the same protection as if it were being processed inside the EEA and in line with the guiding principles of this Privacy Notice.

 10 How long will we keep your personal data?

 Whenever we collect or process your personal data, we may retain it for differing periods of time for different purposes as required by statute or best practices and in order to fulfil any legal and contractual obligations such as guarantees and warranties.
 We will only keep it for as long as is necessary for the purpose for which it was collected.
 For example, we will keep data on our trading accounts (customers, suppliers and service providers) for as long as we have a legitimate interest in your custom, products and services and we will retain accounting transactions for 7 years.
 We will keep data up to date by reviewing it during our contact with you.
 At the end of that retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.